Overview

 client, the asset allocation referred to as the investment style, for each of the client’s

 account(s).
-We also educate our clients with regard to the long-term nature of the
+We also educate our clients with regard to the Diversified Strategies and the

-client, the assets are invested in accordance with the agreed upon investment style(s).
+consultation with our client, the assets are invested in accordance with the agreed upon

 We offer financial planning services to our clients as part of our investment